Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.3/components/forms.md

 ### Range

+[comment]: # Boosted mod
 Create custom `<input type="range">` controls with `.custom-range`.
 The track (the background) and thumb (the value) are both styled to appear the same across browsers.

+{% capture callout %}
+#### Cross-browser compatibility

-As only IE and Firefox support "filling" their track from the left or right of the thumb as a means to visually indicate progress, we do not currently support it.
+Only IE and Firefox support "filling" their track from the left or right of the thumb as a means to visually indicate progress — so Chrome and Safari won't show it.
+{% endcapture %}
+{% include callout.html content=callout type="warning" %}

+[comment]: # End mod

 {% capture example %}
 <label for="customRange1">Example range</label>